House on Eden: Plot

-Over the next day and into the following evening, the team set up cameras and begin filming for their episode, getting unforeseen results from their efforts to reach any present spirits using a variety of ghost hunting devices.
-Celina sleepwalks and shows signs of possession, while Kris is isolated and targeted by the supernatural entities multiple times, but retains no memory after each incident.
-Celina and Jay are increasingly disturbed by the events, and by Kris's picky and aggressive attitude towards them.
-Jay leaves the house after an argument and disappears.
-Kris reveals that she is pregnant, accounting for her behavior and why she has been targeted.
-Celina disappears after she goes searching for Jay.
+The team set up cameras and begin filming for their episode, getting unforeseen results from their efforts to reach any present spirits.
+Celina sleepwalks and briefly shows signs of possession, while Kris is isolated and targeted by the supernatural entities multiple times, though retains no memory after each incident.
+Celina and Jay are disturbed by the events, and by Kris's increasingly dismissive attitude towards them.